 With information readily available online, and most magazines being online, physical copies of magazines are still being printed.
-Since 2011, each year the copies sold of physical magazines is decreasing.
+Since 2011, each year the copies sold in physical magazines are decreasing.
 In 2017, it was found that around 422 million copies of magazines were sold in the UK.
 This is a huge decrease since 2011, in which 820 million magazine copies were sold.

-Although there is a decrease of print media in general, it is still surviving.
-Therefore, you might want to consider gaining skills which focus on online journalism, in order to keep up with society.
+Although there is a decrease in print media in general, it is still surviving.
+Therefore, you might want to consider gaining skills that focus on online journalism, in order to keep up with society.
 Outdated skills can hinder your chances are being successful as a freelance journalist, therefore make sure to invest in modern journalistic skills.

 If you have always dreamed of working in magazines, there don’t fret.
-Most magazines have websites which feature same content as the print version.
+Most magazines have websites that feature the same content as the print version.
 If you want to write niche content, whether it’s on cooking or fashion, there is still a need for you in the market.